What Is a Bulletproof Trust?

 Cook Islands trustYesExtremely difficult for creditorsLimited (2-year SOL, beyond reasonable doubt)Low (outside U.S. jurisdiction)

-The practical spectrum runs from zero protection (living trust) to near-complete protection (Cook Islands trust).
-Each step up addresses a specific vulnerability that the previous structure leaves open.
+The spectrum runs from zero protection (living trust) to near-complete protection (Cook Islands trust).
+Each step up addresses a specific vulnerability the previous structure leaves open.

 Jon Alper